ESSENTIALS OF DIAGNOSIS

 Endothelial cells produce large multimers of vWF that are normally cleaved by ADAMTS13.
 Decreased ADAMTS13 activity permits the persistence of unusually large vWF multimers that can bind to extracellular matrix and platelets, inducing platelet aggregation, thrombocytopenia, thrombosis, and ischemia of affected organs.
 Some patients have congenital deficiency of ADAMTS13, a condition termed Upshaw–Shulman syndrome.
 In most adult patients with TTP, however, ADAMTS13 activity is reduced due to an inhibitory autoantibody to the protein.

-TTP is traditionally described as manifesting with microangiopathic hemolytic anemia, thrombocytopenia, fever, neurologic symptoms, and renal failure, but only a small percentage of patients have all five of ...
+TTP is traditionally described as manifesting with microangiopathic hemolytic anemia, thrombocytopenia, fever, ...